Sten Tolgfors

-Sten Sture Tolgfors (born 17 July 1966 in Forshaga) is a Swedish former politician, public affairs executive and government official who is serving as Governor of Västra Götaland County since 1 September 2022, having been appointed to the position on 9 June 2022.
+Sten Sture Tolgfors (born 17 July 1966) is a Swedish former politician, public affairs executive and government official who is serving as Governor of Västra Götaland County since 1 September 2022, having been appointed to the position on 9 June 2022.

-He served as Minister of Commerce and Industry 2006-2007 and as Minister for Defence from 2007 until his resignation in 2012.
+He served as Minister for Foreign Trade 2006-2007 and as Minister for Defence from 2007 until his resignation in 2012.
 He was a Member of the Swedish Parliament for Örebro County from 1994 to 2013.

 Early life and career

 Tolgfors was born in Forshaga as the son of Sture and Anna Brita Kajsa Tolgfors but was raised in Åmål.
 He lives in Örebro with his wife and children.
 Tolgfors has a B.A. in political science from the University of Örebro, and has a background in the Red Cross.

 In local politics he served in the Örebro City Council from 1991 to 1994.
 He was a political adviser in the Ministry of Defense from 1992 to 1993, and in the Ministry of Enterprise from 1993 to 1994.

 He is a conscientious objector, meaning that he refused to carry arms when called to Swedish mandatory military service.
 He served in the Red Cross instead of doing the military service.

 However, he changed his mind completely when he saw a few photos from Saddam Hussein's massacre of Iraqi Kurds.

 A survey conducted by Swedish radio news in November 2008 among local party chairman for the four Alliance parties, showed that Tolgfors was the most unpopular minister in the government.